why Stellantis N.V. [STLA] is a Good Choice for Investors After New Price Target of $22.12

 Sponsored

-If compared to the average trading volume of 2.95M shares, STLA reached a trading volume of 3042634 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Stellantis N.V. stock has also gained 2.81% of its value over the past 7 days.
+However, STLA stock has inclined by 16.77% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 67.07% and gained 16.55% year-on date.

-Here is what top equities market gurus are saying about Stellantis N.V.
+Here’s what leading stock market gurus have to say about Stellantis N.V.
 [STLA]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for STLA shares is $22.12 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on STLA stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.